 What is a Good Credit Score?

-Sticking with FICO, here’s the breakdown of credit score category ratings:
+Here’s the breakdown of FICO credit score category ratings:

 - Exceptional: 800-850